smabdullah/smabdullah.github.io/publications.md

     <div class="publication">
         <h3>Mining frequent patterns from human interactions in meetings using directed acyclic graphs</h3>
         <p>A Fariha, CF Ahmed, CKS Leung, SM Abdullah, L Cao<br>Pacific-Asia Conference on Knowledge Discovery and Data Mining, 38-49, 2013</p>
+        <p class="article">This research paper introduces a new method for analyzing and understanding human interactions in meetings using directed acyclic graphs (DAGs).
+Unlike previous tree-based approaches, the DAG-based method captures both temporal and triggering relationships between interactions, providing a more comprehensive representation of meeting dynamics.
+The authors propose a weighted DAG model where each interaction is assigned a weight based on the rank or importance of the person initiating it.
+They also develop an algorithm called WDAGmeet to mine frequent interaction patterns from these weighted DAGs.
+The method distinguishes between interactions initiated by people of different ranks and captures patterns that might be missed by tree-based approaches.
+Experimental results show that the WDAGmeet algorithm effectively discovers meaningful interaction patterns from meeting data, potentially offering insights into meeting effectiveness and decision-making processes.</p>
     </div>
     <div class="publication">
         <h3>Queue management based congestion control in wireless body sensor network</h3>